 In Venezuela, protesters now face military judges

-Venezuela's President Nicolas Maduro, beleaguered by a second month of protests against him, has prosecuted political rivals under terrorism laws and expanded his powers by emergency decrees.
-His backers on the Supreme Court have also tried to dissolve the national legislature, which is led by the political opposition.
+BOGOTA, Colombia -- Venezuela's President Nicolas Maduro, beleaguered by a second month of protests against him, has prosecuted political rivals under terrorism laws and expanded his powers by emergency decrees.

 Discussions